-Iyanu guessed it was the tall woman who was speaking at the moment about Elizabeth, wife of John the Baptist.
+Iyanu could guess it was the tall woman who was speaking at the moment about Elizabeth, wife of John the Baptist.

 “But you see that with all our bible knowledge these days, virtues like patience seem to have taken the backseat.
 Some people argue that if you have faith everything comes extremely fast.
 Quite true, but we must know the exceptions.

 The woman’s tempo was going down and Iyanu, very much interested, rose from her bed where she had propped herself against the wall, using her pillow.
 She took her plastic chair and sat by the door to her room for better audience.

 “…Heaven knew the right specifications for the woman who was to birth Jesus on earth.
 We were waiting for that Mary and so God kept Elizabeth childless for that purpose.
 Elizabeth had proven she wouldn’t disappoint him.
 How many could do that?

-“Elizabeth was to birth the forerunner of Christ, a very important role and God trusted her well enough that until Mary is ready – that is old enough and engaged to Joseph, Elizabeth wouldn’t lose faith.
+“Elizabeth was to birth the forerunner of Christ, a very important role and God trusted her well enough that until Mary is ready, she’d wait on him.
+Until the appointed time.
+Until Mary hits puberty.
+Until she’s old enough to be engaged to Joseph, Elizabeth wouldn’t lose faith.
 He knew she would not stop loving him because the promise was yet to surface.
-It was a reckless trust she had – one not moved by time and season.
-The beauty of it all is that God could depend the plan of eternal salvation on her patient shoulders.”
+It was a step-by-step leading, one not moved by time and season.
+The beauty of it all is that God could depend the plan of salvation on her patient shoulders.”